 Your team is also terrible at managing their powers.
 The most you can guide them here is an option to use only what’s on that character’s quick slot, hopefully preventing them from doing things like casting an area spell on the last enemy.
-The bigger problem is their inability to smartly ration blood.
+This doesn’t address their inability to smartly ration blood.
 If they have it, they’ll use it, and they won’t save any for later.
 If you give them blood packs in their inventory, they’ll gobble them and recklessly spend that blood too.
 This means you frequently have a party full of empty vampires – who are then prone to frenzy and can’t heal themselves.
 The AI also takes over when you switch characters, so as you leave Christof to babysit another ally, Christof will immediately blow all the blood you’ve been saving.